lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session01_see.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/logos/mtl_live_sq_sm.png"
      height = "175" width = "290">](#DontLink)

+### **Disclaimer:** If you are a self-directed learner, then some of the details in the guides may not apply to you.
+These guides were developed for Facilitated _Modelling to Learn_ Live Team Meetings.
 # MTL Live Session 01

 ## Today we're modeling to learn how to align our team vision.